 Macy Brader and Patricia Spradling were the founders of Mt.
 Hood Hospice.
 It was their concept and hard work that created Mt.
 Hood Hospice.
 Mt.
 Hood Hospice was formed in 1980 as a wholly volunteer organization.
 Kathryn Broderick was the first Executive Director followed by Judith Wesley until her retirement in December of 1995.
 Lindy Blaesing was appointed the Interim Executive Director at that time and was appointed the Executive Director in April of 1996.
 Lindy Blaesing continued in that role until her retirement in June of 2018.
 Rhonda Franke was appointed the new Executive Director at that time.
 Rhonda has been with Mt.
 Hood Hospice since 1996.

 Most of our staff have been with us for over ten years.
-Several employees have worked right up until their own deaths.
 We see ourselves as a family, and we support one another the same way we support our patients and families.

 Meet Our Board of Directors

 Our Board consists of volunteers from the communities that we serve.